hojjunekim/thermal-lidar-dso/README.md

-# thermal-lidar-dso
+# Thermal-LiDAR-DSO
-Direct SLAM with Thermal camera and LiDAR
+This is a modified version of Direct SLAM(DSO) utilizing Thermal camera and LiDAR.
+It is tested by ROS wrapper in real-time.
+Please follow the instruction in [dso](https://github.com/JakobEngel/dso) and [dso_ros](https://github.com/JakobEngel/dso_ros) to build the package.